 According to the teaching of the Quran: "Say: 'Are those who know equal to those who do not know?"
 (Qur'an, 39:9).
-Obviously, the above verse was asking a question without providing an answer, with the belief that human being is given the faculty intellect by Allah that can help them to reach a logical conclusion.
+Obviously, the above verse was asking a question without providing an answer, with the belief that human beings are given the faculty intellect by Allah that can help them to reach a logical conclusion.
 Indeed, rationally speaking, the answer to the above question is negative, because there is no way to balance between knowledgeable people and ignorant individuals.
 Perhaps, some of the Abbasid rulers realized the importance of the above Quranic question and, thus, they encouraged learning and scientific inquiry and they used to spend on it generously.

-The House of Wisdom (Dar al-Hikmah) that was founded by Harun al-Rashid was an example that proves the existence of the spirit of seeking knowledge in various dimensions.
-Abdul Rauf (n.d.) writes that great Muslim scholars emerged in the early Islamic centuries, which included Jabir ibn Hayyan in the field of chemistry, Khawarizmi in the field of mathematics, Ibn Sina in the field of medicine, Ibn Haytham in the field of optometry, Biruni in the field of science and religion, and ibn Khaldun in the field of Sociology, civilization, and history.
-These scholars said Hamidullah (quoted by Ashimi, 2016) had also contributed to western civilization.
-Notably, Islamic civilization had strongly contributed to the world civilization that is because it was not a hegemonic civilization but, it was homogenous that considered not only the well-being of Muslim ummah alone but also considered the progress of humanity at large.
+The House of Wisdom (Dar al-Hikmah) was an example that proves the existence of the spirit of seeking knowledge in various dimensions.
+Abdul Rauf writes that great Muslim scholars emerged in the early Islamic centuries, which included Jabir ibn Hayyan in the field of chemistry, Khawarizmi in the field of mathematics, Ibn Sina in the field of medicine, Ibn Haytham in the field of optometry, Abu Reyan Biruni in the field of science and religion, and ibn Khaldun in the field of Sociology, civilization, and history.
+These scholars said Hamidullah (quoted by Ashimi, 2016) had also contributed to Western civilization.
+Notably, Islamic civilization had strongly contributed to the world civilization that is because it was not a hegemonic civilization but, it was homogenous that considered not only the well-being of the Muslim Ummah alone but also considered the progress of humanity at large.